AntonyIS/DSA/README.md

 # Golang Data Structures and Algoriths

 ## Data structures in Golang
+### LinkedList
-* [LinkedList](https://github.com/AntonyIS/Golang-DSA/LinkedList) in Go has the following basic operations that can be performed.
+* LinkedList in Go has the following basic operations that can be performed.
     * Add
     * Append
     * Prepend